sage-code/maj/README.md

 **Tool:**

-There is a dual conversion tool from Latin into Maj script:
+There is a dual conversion tool from Latin to Maj script and back:

 [Maj script converter](https://lingojam.com/MajScript)